waseem18/Just-an-api-Quora/README.md

 Just an API
 =========

-Unofficial Quora API to extract answers of a question and the answers answers by a user.
+Unofficial API to extract answers of a question and the answers answers by a user.